whatsupmailbox/whatsupmailbox.github.io/_posts/2017-02-15-Emma-Chloe-French-Jewelry-Subscription-Box-January-2017-Review-Coupon.md

 <br>

-<i class="icon-exclamation-sign"></i> **My Thoughts:** I keep finding amazing new jewelry designers through Emma & Chloe and I can't seem to get enough!
+<i class="icon-exclamation-sign"></i> **My Thoughts:** I keep finding amazing new jewelry designers through [Emma & Chloe](http://www.shareasale.com/r.cfm?B=852386&U=1115177&M=65239&urllink=){:target="_blank"} and I can't seem to get enough!
 Every month brings new designs and different styles that I fall in love with everytime, and the quality is always high.
 It's definitely on par with fashion jewelry that costs upwards of $100 but only at a fraction of that price!
-Although I personally won't be able to wear this ring thanks to my unfortunate super petite fingers (I'm a size 3.5!), this ring would have fit perfectly with my jewelry style and collection.
+Although I personally won't be able to wear this ring thanks to my unfortunate super petite fingers (I'm a size 3.5!), it would've fit perfectly with my jewelry style and collection.
 I love simple yet bold designs, and this surely fits that category!

 <br>